-Actually this proves nothing relevant to early-return-to-green, it only proves that previous offsets are not optimal.
+Actually, to me, this proves nothing relevant to early-return-to-green.
+It only proves that previous offsets are not optimal.
 In my opinion, to verify whether early-return-to-green really screws things up, we would need to check — for the same demand pattern and the same offsets and everything else controlled — whether delay and/or number of stops increase with early-return-to-green vs. no early-return-to-green (i.e., put max recall on minor streets so the minor phases are always forced out).
 My telling is, no, it will not screw progression as some of the papers have assumed.
 At least, it will not make things worse, if not better.

-So for “early-return-to-green”, is there really something calling for a fix?
+So for “early-return-to-green”, is there really something calling for a serious fix?

-I guess it is not.
-To me, “early-return-to-green” is not a defect, rather a welfare and benefit coming from actuated control.
-Its impact on the arterial progression is probably not a serious “issue” or a real problem, albeit — it renders a good Don Quixotes‘ windmill for some type of exercises of the academic minds.
+I guess it depends, mostly not.
+To me, “early-return-to-green” is not a defect or curse of Actuated Control, rather it is a welfare and benefit coming from Actuations.
+Its impact on the arterial progression is probably not a serious “issue” or a real problem, albeit – it renders a good Don Quixotes‘ windmill for some type of exercises of the academic minds.

 Updated on Jan 21, 2014 – admittedly this is a compounding and convoluted problem – especially if all possible shock wave paths and nuances considered.
-But that is my point and there is a simple engineering solution to get rid of (well, largely to some extent) the complexities:
+But that is my point and there is a simple engineering solution to obviate (well, largely to some extent) the complexities: